 A Carry-All Bag

-Maybe it’s a big purse — or we suggest a lightweight backpack — but no matter what you bring, packing for port all starts with a bag large enough to carry everything you need.
-The key is to find a bag that’s large enough to carry everything you might need, but not so large that it’s a hassle to carry.
+Maybe it’s a big beach bah — or we suggest a lightweight backpack — but no matter what you bring, packing for port all starts with a bag large enough to carry everything you need.
+The key is to find a bag that’s large enough to carry everything, but not so large that it’s a hassle to carry.

 We like bags that are made of lightweight material.
 These bags can fold down to take up almost no room in your luggage but open up to carry a ton.
-Even better, they quickly dry if they happen to get wet.
+Even better, they quickly dry if they happen to get wet and they don’t weigh a lot, making your sweat in the warm sun.

-Most people bring their actual passport into port with them.
+The easiest thing to do is just bring your driver’s license.
+Some people bring their passport into port with them.
 Personally, we would be more worried about losing the passport or having it stolen.
-That’s why we prefer to make a color photocopy of the front page (the one with our photo and passport number) and then taking that with us into port.
+That’s why we prefer to use a license.

 Room Key

-You don’t have to worry about leaving the ship without your room key.
-Modern cruise ships require you to scan the key to exit the ship.
+The good thing is you don’t have to worry about accidently leaving the ship without your room key.
+Ships require you to scan the key to exit the ship.
 You’ll also need the key to scan back in when you return to the ship from port.
 Your room key is your most important item while on the cruise ship.
 Be sure to pack it with you and don’t lose it.

 Cash